microsoft/fluentui-blazor/README.md

 ### Script
 As of version 2.3 it is no longer needed to include the `web-components` script in your `index.html` or `_Layout.cshtml` file.
 The script is now included in the library.
-This way we can safeguard that the you are always using the best matching script version.
+This way we can safeguard that the you are always using the best matching version of the script.

+> **If you are upgrading from an earlier version please remove the script from your `index.html` or `_Layout.cshtml` file.**

 ### Styles